Do I Need a Generator Transfer Switch Before Storm Season?

 A transfer switch is the safe, code-required way to connect a generator to your Oklahoma home and avoid deadly backfeeding during summer storm outages.

+Yes — if you plan to run a generator during an outage, a transfer switch is the code-required, safe way to connect it to your home, and installing one before storm season beats scrambling mid-blackout.
 Late July in central Oklahoma means the grid is working overtime.
 Air conditioners run nearly nonstop through the heat, and the same afternoons that bake Edmond, Norman, and Yukon can spin up thunderstorms with high winds and hail by evening.
 When a limb takes down a line, the power can be out for hours or days.
 If you own a generator, or are thinking about one, the single most important question is not the generator itself.
 It is how you connect it to your house.

 Why You Cannot Just Plug a Generator Into an Outlet